island-is/island.is/libs/shared/problem/README.md

 }
 ```

-Then add an interface for your problem in [problems.ts](src/problems.ts).
+Next, define an interface for your problem in [problems.ts](src/problems.ts):

 ```typescript
 export interface NewProblem extends BaseProblem {